pypa/wheel/docs/reference/wheel_tags.rst

 Make a new wheel with given tags from and existing wheel.
 Any tags left unspecified will remain the same.
 Multiple tags are separated by a "."
 Starting with a "+" will append to the existing tags.
 Starting with a "-" will remove a tag.
+Be sure to use the equals syntax on the shell so that it does not get parsed as an extra option, such as ``--python-tag=-py2``.
 The original file will remain unless ``--remove`` is given.
 The output filename(s) will be displayed on stdout for further processing.

 Options